 1- Overcharged Commissions

 Amazon has a commission charge tier for each product category.
-Depending on the category, the fees can range from 6% to 45 percent.
+The fees can range from 6% to 45%, depending on the category.
 The commission can go even higher if the seller provides extended warranties.

 Imagine that commissions on your items range from 8% to 15%.
 Consider how much money you’d lose if FBA charged you 15% instead of 8% for your product.
 This is a rare blunder, but it does happen.
 You have the right to make a refund claim if a commission fee was charged incorrectly.